-Drop front, for photographing city scapes from a tall building.
-Therre is no drop front.
-After the wear problems on the front standard lock the Orcs of Munich beefed up the front standard on the IV, V and Master Technikas, This resulted in the drip hole nonsense of the current Linhof panel.
+Drop front, good for photographing city scapes from tall buildings.
+Oh, there is no drop front.
+After the wear problems on the front standard lock on the early Technikas the Orcs-of-Munich beefed up the front standard on the IV, V and Master Technikas, This resulted in the drip lens hole nonsense of the current Linhof panel.
 It also means that to get any drop front you have to tilt the back and front by exactly the same amount to get an effective front lens drop.
-The alternative is to remove the accessory shoe and put the camera on the tripod upside down, Are they joking, has anyone apart from me ever tried this?
+The alternative is to remove the accessory shoe and put the camera on the tripod upside down, Are they joking?
+Has anyone apart from me ever tried this?

 In the UK, USA and Australian versions the tripod socket is a little 1/4" one, a camera this size should have a real 3/8" socket for a bit more strength.